endangered-project/EndangerEd/README.md

 or quit to the main menu after they finished viewing the information.

 ### 📥 Installation

+This project required .NET 8.0 to run.
+You can download it [here](https://dotnet.microsoft.com/download/dotnet).

 1. Clone the repository to your machine using the following command:
 ```
 git clone https://github.com/endangered-project/EndangerEd.git